ucdavisdatalab/workshop_introduction_to_version_control/docs/04_working-with-git.md

 commands will be the same as above.

 ::: {.exercise #ex2 name="Navigate between commits"}
-Check out a previous commit, look at the `git` log and status, then check out the most latest commit and look at log and status
+Check out a previous commit, look at the `git` log and status, then check out the latest commit and look at log and status.
 :::